LouisMazel/maz-ui/apps/docs/src/guide/migration-v5.md

 What this means for you:

 - The peer dependency on `vue-chartjs` is gone.
 If you were importing anything from it directly, switch to `chart.js`.
-- The `updateMode` prop now **defaults to `'none'`** (previously `'default'`).
+- The `update-mode` prop now **defaults to `'none'`** (previously `'default'`).
 Subsequent data / options changes no longer animate by default — this is what makes large dashboards stop freezing on prop updates.
 The initial render still animates per the chart's `options`.
 Pass `update-mode="default"` to restore the v4 behavior.
 - The re-exported types (`MazChartData`, `MazChartType`, `MazChartUpdateMode`, `MazChartPlugin`, `MazChartDefaultDataPoint`) are unchanged — they now come from `chart.js` instead of `vue-chartjs` but are otherwise the same.
 The `ChartProps` link in the v4 docs (which pointed to `vue-chartjs/src/types.ts`) is replaced by the `MazChartProps` interface documented on the [MazChart page](../components/maz-chart.md).

 ```vue